Xysss7/Linear-Jekyll-Theme/_posts/2017-10-13-formal-meeting-1.md

 minutes: minutes/fm1.pdf
 ---

-<p>Explicit the project and the tasks.
-Talk about everyone's idea.</p>
+<p>Explained our project and explicited the tasks.
+Every member showed his or her ideas.</p>